Steph7478/Lumiere-Backend/README.md

 The authentication system is designed for high security and scalability:

 * **Asymmetric Token Signing (RSA):** The implementation utilizes **RSA asymmetric key pairs** for signing JSON Web Tokens (JWT).
 This is superior to symmetric signing (HMAC) as it ensures only the server with the private key can issue valid tokens, while any external service (or client) can verify the token using the public key.
+* **RSA Key Requirement:** For the authentication system to function, a **`pkey.pem`** file (containing the RSA private key in PKCS8 format) must be generated and correctly configured.
+The application uses a custom `KeyLoader.java` to derive the public key from this private key at runtime.
 * **Role-Based Authorization Guards:** Authorization is handled declaratively through custom Spring Security annotations like `@RequireAdmin`, with `RequireAdminValidator.java` enforcing business rules at the **Use Case** boundary, not just the Controller layer.
 * **Filter Chain Configuration:** `JwtAuthenticationFilter.java` manages authentication seamlessly, integrated with `SecurityFilterChainConfig.java` to enforce security headers and policies across all endpoints.